Zerobrofan/Pocket-Ultrasonic-Range-Finder-Using-Arduino/README.md

 ---

-The **PURF** is small, hand-sized Arduino project that measures the distance between itself and a still object using ultrasonic sound waves.
+The **URF** is small, hand-sized Arduino project that measures the distance between itself and a still object using ultrasonic sound waves.

 The device is powered with a Polymer Li-Ion Single Cell Battery 3.7V, 220mAh which allows for up to 9 hours of battery life.